doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### **Quick Loot**
 - Hide lock status? = Yes
 - Show quickloot menu on plant/organic containers? = No (Graphic Herbalism's tooltip is superior)
-- Show vanilla container tooltip = yes
-	- (will cause redundant tooltips but resolves an edge-case issue when the quickloot menu is disabled for improperly flagged-as-organic containers)
 ### **Security Enhanced**
 - Change the equip/cycle lockpick hotkey to "O" ("L" is used by Let There Be Darkness)
 - Set auto-equip options to OFF